Hatt2121/Flatworld-Game-Engine/README.md

-# gamething
+# FlatWorld

-This simple project is basically a simple game engine that uses text graphic as apposed to modern ones.
+This project is a simple text-based game engine built on the publicity of information.
+It's simplicity would provide easily created and moddable games that give players oppertunity to play how they want.

-The intent is to keep it simple and public, but right now I don't want it to be.
+## How Players Communicate with the Game

+The games that will be associated with it (if there are games) would be connected via a console.